rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 ### Five layers at a glance

 The TCP/IP suite makes use of five different layers to get its job done.
-(This isn't strictly true.
-There are a couple of other layers that come into play, but you will rarely run into them unless you are doing exotic things like multi-casting.)
+There *are* a couple of other layers that come into play, but you will rarely run into them unless you are doing exotic things like multi-casting.
 You can think of the layers in much the same way that you think of a stack of blocks.
 At the bottom is the physical layer, and at the top is the application layer.
 Things start at the top and slowly work their way down the layers to create a network frame.
 Each of these layers will be briefly explained now; we will go into more depth in later sections.

-#### Physical layer
+**Physical layer**

 The lowermost layer in our stack of blocks is the physical layer.
 This layer consists of basically any physical part of your network.
 "Physical" is a bit of a misnomer though, as it includes non-physical transmission media such as light or radio signals.
 Basically anything that is capable of actually transmitting data is part of the physical layer.
 This includes network cards, copper wires, fiber-optic cable, radio waves, and even infra-red light.
-The physical layer turns the digital packet into some form of anaolgue signal that can be transmitted to another node on the network.
+The physical layer turns the digital packet into some form of analog signal that can be transmitted to another node on the network.

-#### Data-link layer
+**Data-link layer**

-The Data-Link Layer is the first layer of the TCP/IP stack that actually crafts part of the packet.
+The data-link layer is the first layer of the TCP/IP stack that actually crafts part of the packet.
 This layer is also responsible for determining what machine will receive a packet on any given network-layer subnet.

-#### Network layer
+**Network layer**

-The Network Layer is responsible for addressing hosts that may or may not be on your particular LAN.
+The network layer is responsible for addressing hosts that may or may not be on your particular LAN.
 It is the only protocol that understands routing and can address packets to machines not on your LAN.

-#### Transport layer
+**Transport layer**

-The Transport Layer is responsible for communicating between the Network layer and the Application layer.
+The transport layer is responsible for communicating between the network layer and the application layer.
 It is responsible for determining what application a given packet will reach.
 It is also the only layer that can guarantee data transmission.

-#### Application layer
+**Application layer**

-The Application Layer is responsible for formatting the data that will be transmitted to a remote host.
+The application layer is responsible for formatting the data that will be transmitted to a remote host.
 It includes most of the higher order protocols you may be familiar with such as DHCP, DNS, and HTTP.

 ### Physical layer

 As we discussed, the physical layer is responsible for transforming digital signals.
 How this happens depends on the transmission media of course.
 Fiber-optic cables send light signals of course.
 Copper wires transmit data in voltage fluctuations.
 Radio communications send the signal along a certain radio frequency.
-We'll only discuss the most common (copper) below.
+We'll only discuss the most common, copper, below.

 #### 802.3 cabling

-802.3 is the IEEE spec that defines ethernet.
+802.3 is the Institute of Electrical and Electronics Engineers (IEEE) spec that defines ethernet.
 The most common transmission media for Internet traffic is copper cable.
 Ethernet has reached speeds of 10, 100, 1000, and even 10000 megabits per second (Mbps).
 Cabling has changed over time from incredibly thick coax cable to thin twisted pair copper which is prevalent today.
 A typical cable consists for four pairs of copper with each pair twisted about itself.
 This twists generates a small electromagnetic shield around the cable that helps prevent interference and increases the amount of data that can be sent through the wire in a given period of time.

 A typical Cat5e cable is terminated in an RJ-45 connecter that looks like an oversized phone jack.
 Inside the cable you will find 4 different colored pairs of wire.
 In 10/100 Mbps ethernet, only pairs 1 and 2 transmit data.
-Pairs 3 and 4 are left vacant, but can be used to power a remote node using Power of Etherner (PoE).
+Pairs 3 and 4 are left vacant, but can be used to power a remote node using Power over Ethernet (PoE).

     Pair 1: Orange / Orange-white
     Pair 2: Green / Green-white
     Pair 3: Blue / Blue-white
     Pair 4: Brown / Brown-white

 Unfortunately, how these pairs are wired is a little counter-intuitive, and depends on whether you are using an intermediate hub or switch, or if you are connecting two Network Interface Cards (NICs) directly.
 The typical way of terminating these cables is known as 568B.
 A 568B termination looks a bit like this.

                        RJ-45 Terminator
                  ===========================